vbuzzegoli/4M/README.md

 ### What is the 4M ?

+_4M_ is a standard of implementation for Redux systems.
+In that sense, _4M_ does not have a core implementation on its own. _4M_ is a set of rules to follow to build much more efficient Redux systems.

 The _4M_ consists in relaying **all operations**, such as complex, redondant, or asynchronous operations **to the middleware**. **It allows complex flows to be modulary, therefore better reusable, testable and maintainable over time**.

 Besides, using middleware accordingly to the 4M allows one to _drastically simplify and standardize the action layer_ by reducing it to a simple **javascript object**, as intended by the native Redux implementation.
 This javascript object contains all the configuration / instructions needed for the middleware to run properly.
 All this configuration may contain optional arguments and must be held under a **unique parent key** to ensure compatibility with other _4M_ compliant middleware.
 It is suggested to use the name of the `npm` module.
 Also, it should not override any other keys, unrelated to the given middleware.